swcarpentry/git-novice/12-hosting.md

 along with unlimited public reposotories using an *.edu* email address on [GitHub](htt://github.com).
-Alternatively, you can get unlimited public and private repositories by signing up on [Bitbucket](http://bitbucket.org) with an *.edu, .ac.il, edu.sg* email address.
+Alternatively, you can get unlimited public and private repositories by signing up on [Bitbucket](http://bitbucket.org) with an *.edu, .ac.il, edu.sg* and all other high-level email addresses.

 Using large, well-established services can also help you quickly take advantage of powerful tools.
 One such tool, continuous integration (CI), can